Wade Clark Mackey: Career

 One of Mackey's widely cited criminal justice articles is "Police Violence as a Function of Community Characteristics," (with Dr. Richard R. E. Kania) which appeared in Criminology in 1977.
 He revisited the topic in 2009 with Dr. Vance McLaughlin in an article in Criminal Justice Studies, “Police-Caused Homicides in the U.S. as a Function of Community Characteristics: Revisiting a Set of Relationships from a Previous Generation.”
 In both studies he and his colleagues demonstrated strong correlations between police decision-making in deadly-force situations and features of the communities the police served.

 His article, “Violent Crime and the Loss of Fathers: Beyond the Long Arm,” was included in a collection prepared by anthropologist Myrdene Anderson, The Cultural Shaping of Violence, Purdue University Press, 2004.

 He has been a frequent contributor to Mankind Quarterly, often co-authoring articles with psychiatrist Dr. Ronald S. Immerman.
 Together they have explored some of the psychological aspects of human social evolution and cultural development.

 The common thread to his work has been the proposition that the role of the father in child development is far more important than is usually supposed or credited in contemporary family studies (Mackey and Mackey 2003).
-Showing empirically that growing up fatherlessness often has negative social consequences for children, he has challenged the social desirability of social policies which sustain and even reward single-parent family arrangements.
+Showing empirically that growing up fatherless often has negative social consequences for children, he has challenged the social desirability of social policies which sustain and even reward single-parent family arrangements.
 This has set him at odds with some feminist scholars and his work has been deemed “politically incorrect” in their circles (Kania and Mackey 1983; Mackey and Coney, 2000).

-He taught for the Department of Criminal Justice at Jacksonville State University of Alabama between 2007 and 2009 before retiring.
+Mackey taught for the Department of Criminal Justice at Jacksonville State University of Alabama between 2007 and 2009 before retiring.
 Since his retirement he has lived in Wilton, Iowa.